 I liked him.
 There was something ‘real’ and uncomplicated about the guy; no stick-handling [an ice hockey expression], no circling, no hidden agenda.
 The more I got to know Paul, he became less of a con and more of a decent human being.

-While all this was going on, I was working for CBC Radio News in Edmonton.
-Just a sidebar here, it was Harry Nuttall of CBC Television News who broke the story of the Notley crash, as it became known.
+While all this was happening, I worked for CBC Radio News in Edmonton.
+Just a sidebar here, Harry Nuttall of CBC Television News broke the story of the Notley crash, as it became known.

-Within hours of learning of the crash, my employer, the Canadian Broadcasting Corporation [CBC] rented a small plane and flew myself, a TV reporter and a cameraman to Slave Lake.
+Within hours of learning of the crash, my employer, the Canadian Broadcasting Corporation [CBC], rented a small plane and flew me, a TV reporter and a cameraman, to Slave Lake.

 AIRPORT BECOMES MEDIA CENTER

 It was the start of winter and darn cold.

 We reporters worked out of the small airport at Slave Lake.
 When I wasn’t fishing for information, I was on one of the pay phones inside the terminal, filing stories to CBC Radio in Edmonton and CBC National News in Toronto.